 Metropolitan History Seminar

-The podcasts from previous seminars have now been migrated from History SPOT and are now available on the IHR website.
+The seminar programme for the academic session 2013-14 has now ended, but podcasts from previous seminars are now available on the IHR website.

 Medieval Merchants and Money conference podcasts

 Seventeen papers from our highly successful conference held last November in celebration of the work of Professor Jim Bolton (QMUL) are now online as free podcasts.
 We are very grateful to the speakers who have given permission to make their papers available.

 We are delighted that Locating London's Past has won the 2014 British Society for Eighteenth-Century Studies (BSECS) Prize for Digital Resources.
 This prestigious prize, sponsored by Adam Matthew Digital, is awarded annually to the best resource supporting eighteenth-century studies.
 Locating London's Past was funded by a grant from the JISC e-content programme 2011, and is a partnership between the CMH, the University of Hertfordshire and the University of Sheffield.
 Visit the website at: http://www.locatinglondon.org